 Rebecca Falkoff is an Assistant Professor of Italian Studies at New York University.
 She recently completed her first manuscript, Possessed: A Cultural History of Hoarding, and is working on a new project about industrial chemistry and literature, Modernity in the Air.
 She has published on illegibility, flea markets, and the Ferrante phenomenon.
 Her work on Carlo Emilio Gadda’s scientific and technical writings was awarded the Romance Studies Early Career Researchers Essay Prize.

-Sponsored by the IHC’s Critical Mass series, the Hester and Cedric Crowell Endowment, and the Department of Theater and Dance’s LAUNCH PAD series
+Sponsored by the IHC’s Critical Mass series, the Hester and Cedric Crowell Endowment, the UCSB Department of Theater and Dance’s LAUNCH PAD series, and the UCSB Library

 Related Exhibit: The Creative Edge of Collecting: The “Nothing” of William Davies King

 UCSB Library exhibited a selection of William Davies King’s ephemera collection in its first floor Mountain Gallery during winter quarter 2020.
 In The Creative Edge of Collecting, King confronts the social and psychological impulses to collect, and also the eye-opening possibilities of the sort of things that one might assemble.
 Shortly after the exhibition opened, COVID-19 struck, and the campus shut down all physical spaces.
 While UCSB Library remains closed to visitors, you can still see the exhibition online.
 Please click here for a walk-through with William Davies King.
 For more information about the UCSB Library exhibition, please visit https://www.library.ucsb.edu/events-exhibitions/creative-edge-collecting.